hunter-teacher-cert/currdev_unit_plan-from-html-css-to-js/lessons/01_intro.md

 What is JS and what are some possible projects we can create with this new language?

 ## Objectives(SWBAT)
-  * identify different uses for JS
+  * identify and explore different uses for JS
   * reflect on past projects and how we can improve them

 ## Vocabulary